vanhoefm/fragattacks/research/README.md

 	./fragattack wlan0 ping --inject-test wlan1
 	./fragattack wlan0 ping --inject-test wlan1 --ap

-**Ack behaviour is best tested postauth so the client will not disconnected.**

-Here we test whether `wlan0` properly injects frames by monitor the injected frames using the second network card `wlan1`.
-The first command tests if frames are properly injected when using mixed mode as a client, and the second when using mixed mode as a client.
-In order to start the test, the client must be able to connect to a network, and the AP waits until a client is connecting.
-In case you do not have a second network card, you can execute a partial mixed mode test using:
+Here we test whether `wlan0` properly injects frames by monitoring the injected frames using the second network card `wlan1`.
+The first command tests if frames are properly injected when using mixed mode while acting as a client, and the second command when using mixed mode while acting as an AP.
+In order to start the test, the client must be able to connect to a network, and the AP waits until a client is connecting before starting the injection tests.

+If you also want to test the retransmission behaviour of `wlan0` in mixed mode you can execute:

+	./fragattack wlan0 ping --inject-test-postauth wlan1
+	./fragattack wlan0 ping --inject-test-postauth wlan1 --ap

+In case you do not have a second network card, you can execute a partial mixed mode injection test
+using:

 	./fragattack wlan0 ping --inject-selftest
 	./fragattack wlan0 ping --inject-selftest --ap